SK-CSE/NodeFromScratch/README.md

 # NodeFromScratch
-A simple node sever with ExpressJS and MongoDB
+A simple node sever with ExpressJS and MongoDB..

 ## To install node modules